sah/java-tutorial/04-Java-Helper.md

     public SauceOnDemandAuthentication authentication = new SauceOnDemandAuthentication(
 				"<!-- SAUCE:USERNAME -->", "<!-- SAUCE:ACCESS_KEY -->");

+    /**
+     * JUnit Rule that will mark the Sauce Job as passed/failed when the test succeeds or fails.
+     */
     public @Rule
     SauceOnDemandTestWatcher resultReportingTestWatcher = new SauceOnDemandTestWatcher(this, authentication);

+    /**
+     * JUnit Rule that will record the test name of the current test.
+This is referenced when creating the
+     * {@link DesiredCapabilities}, so the Sauce Job is created with the test name.
+     */
     public @Rule TestName testName = new TestName();

     private WebDriver driver;